steedos/steedos-docs/docs/developer/development/sync-metadata.md

 ---
-title: Synchronizing Metadata
-sidebar_position: 3
+sidebar_position: 20
 ---

+# Metadata Synchronizing

 By using the VS Code plugin, you can synchronize the metadata of visual development with the project source code, achieve version management of metadata, and further utilize DevOps tools for team development and automation.